Skip to main content

 Managing Emotional and Cognitive Grief Reactions Around the Holidays

-By Grief, Holidays No Comments
+By Barbara Rubel Grief, Holidays No Comments

 Strategies for emotional pain When intense grief and emotional pain is too much to manage around the holidays, consider any of the following strategies: Metaphors.
 Use a metaphor analogy to describe your experience.
 These statements can help you describe the intensity of your loss.
 Discover the Power of Writing: Write about your thoughts and feelings in a journal.
 Write poetry or a letter to the person who died.
 Keep a…